frappsec/frappsec.github.io/FrAppSec.md

     - Log security defects in a unified repository
     - Automate and run the assessments periodically
     - Use external partners to run black box hacking exercises
-  - Hardening - providing secure default states for the eco-system, reacting to Intelligence changes
+  - Hardening - providing secure default states for the ecosystem, reacting to Intelligence changes
     - Use an application layer firewall
     - Implement standard security guidelines for infrastructure configuration
   - Operational Intelligence - gathering feedback from operations and provide knowledge back into the cycle